trunking lets you route calls through your own telephony provider. Configure trunks from Settings → SIP.Documentation Index

 - Ask for the , , and they expect you to use for each direction.

-- Ask whether they authenticate by (username/password) or by .
+- For outbound calls from OpenCX, ask whether your carrier authenticates by (username/password) or by .

 - Confirm which you are allowed to present on outbound calls.